RivinHD/Tsunami-Simulation/docs_sphinx/submissions/amrex.rst

                 </video>
             </center>

-The last video shows the levels of refinement created and destroyed by AMReX.
+The last video shows the levels of refinement created and merged by ``AMReX``.
 Here we have used 4 AMR levels.
 The criteria yields visually a very good level of refinement near the shore and at the moving waves.
 The shore is preferred by the criteria because it has high waves and high velocity due to reflections.